ANJODI, an 8-passenger first class barge, cruises on the Canal du Midi in the South of France

 Included in Cruise Price

-- Transportation between designated meeting place in Narbonne
+- Transportation to and from local meeting place

 - Six nights accommodation in private stateroom with ensuite bath

 - All meals, wine and drinks on board

 - All barge amenities including bicycles, hot tub on deck, music system, library, etc.